property assessment policy

 Personnel and Finance Committee -

-The committee discussed whether to conduct a market revaluation sooner or wait until the 2029 deadline.
+The committee discussed whether to conduct a market revaluation sooner to rebalance the tax burden or to wait until the 2029 deadline.

 Personnel and Finance Committee -